ap080221063/Kitchen-Cabinet-Assistant/README.md

 * Front-end is implemented with Angular CLI and other node modules, installation info [here](https://github.com/ap080221063/Kitchen-Cabinet-Assistant/blob/master/KCAssistant/README.md);
 * Back end is a REST API implemented with Node.js, and acting as a webserver, installation info [here](https://github.com/ap080221063/Kitchen-Cabinet-Assistant/blob/master/Server/README.md);
   * There is no database in this project.
-Data persistance is done on .json files;
+Data persistance is done using .json files;
 * ###### Raspberry Pi installation walkthrough
   * A walkthrough on how to configure a raspberry pi as a webserver to deliver this project at home can be found [here TODO]();